 The protocol should describe who will conduct the assessment, the method by which prospective subjects' decisional capacity will be evaluated, and the criteria for identifying incapable subjects.
 Less formal procedures to assess potential subjects' capacity may be permitted if a formal assessment is not feasible.
+An example of a formal procedure could be a 5 to 10-item questionnaire read by the person administering the consent to the prospective subject that includes questions about key elements of the research (e.g. Name two study procedures.
+What do you do if you no longer want to be in the study?
+What alternatives are there to participating).
+Prospective subjects having adequate decisional capacity to provide informed consent must answer these questions correctly.
 Less formal procedures could include the ways professionals often make judgments about capacity in routine interactions.